-Because stress is so common, there are multiple options available to get you back on track.
-The first place to start is a visit to your GP, as they can refer you to a specialist therapist.
+Because stress is so common there are multiple options available to get you back on track.
+The first place to start is a visit to your doctor, as they can refer you to a specialist therapist.
 If you’re not prepared to go down this route, then the other most effective way to cope with stress is to open up.
 Speaking to friends or family can really help.
-When we find ourselves in a stressful situation, we have a tendency to think and act irrationally.
+When we find ourselves in a stressful situation we have a tendency to think and act irrationally.
 Speaking to someone that’s less involved is often the best way to get perspective and clarity on a difficult situation.

 As for hair loss medication, the most effective treatment is finasteride, which is also available under the brand name Propecia.
 Finasteride works by inhibiting the sex hormone dihydrotestosterone (DHT), which is a common cause of hair loss in men who are born more sensitive to DHT.
 We also offer minoxidil (also sold under the brand name Rogaine), which helps aid hair regrowth.
 Remember, stress is temporary and so is stress-related hair loss.
 Hang in there.